What is Play Therapy?

 Play Therapy should only be provided by mental health professionals who have met the required education, licensure, and additional specialized training and supervision specific to Play Therapy.

-All of our therapists engage in ongoing Play Therapy training and receive supervision from Laura, a Registered Play Therapist - Supervisor.
+Our therapists who work with children engage in ongoing Play Therapy training and receive supervision from Laura, a Registered Play Therapist - Supervisor.
 Be wary of practices who claim to “offer play therapy” without more information; a clinician who has spent 4 hours attending a training is not going to provide you with the expert services your child deserves.